GwendolyneFreddy/Infinity-Animations/README.md

 Infinity Animations for Windows is distributed as an extractable compressed archive and includes a WeiDU installer.

-Extract the contents of the mod archive into the folder of the game you wish to modify (*the folder which contains the "CHITIN.KEY" file*), using <a href="https://www.7-zip.org/download.htmll">7zip</a>, <a href="https://www.rarlab.com/download.htm">WinRAR</a>, <a href="http://www.zipgenius.it/ita/?page_id=12">ZipGenius</a>, or another file compression utility that handles .zip files.
+Extract the contents of the mod archive into the folder of the game you wish to modify (*the folder which contains the "CHITIN.KEY" file*).
 On successful extraction, there should be a :file_folder: infinityanimations folder and a setup-infinityanimations.exe file in your game folder.
 To install, simply double-click **`setup-infinityanimations.exe`** and follow the instructions on screen.

 Run **`setup-infinityanimations.exe`** in your game folder to reinstall, un-install or otherwise change components.